-The Pacific Institute for the Mathematical Sciences (PIMS) was founded in 1996 by a consortium of five universities in Alberta and British Columbia (the University of Alberta, the University of Calgary, the University of British Columbia, Simon Fraser University and the University of Victoria).
-Later they were joined by the University of Washington in the United States and more recently by the Universities of Regina (2007), Saskatchewan (2008), Lethbridge (2012) and finally Manitoba (2015).
+The Pacific Institute for the Mathematical Sciences (PIMS) was founded in 1996.
+Founding director, Nassif Ghoussoub, united a consortium of five universities in Alberta and British Columbia (the University of Alberta, the University of Calgary, the University of British Columbia, Simon Fraser University and the University of Victoria).
+Later they were joined by the University of Washington (2005) in the United States and more recently by the Universities of Regina (2007), Saskatchewan (2008), Lethbridge (2012) and finally Manitoba (2015).

-- promote research in and applications of the mathematical sciences of the highest international caliber
+- to promote research in and applications of the mathematical sciences of the highest international caliber

-- facilitate the training of highly-qualified personnel at the graduate and postdoctoral level
+- to facilitate the training of highly-qualified personnel at the graduate and postdoctoral level

-- enrich public awareness of mathematics through outreach
+- to enrich public awareness of mathematics through outreach

-- enhance the mathematical training of teachers and students in K-12
+- to enhance the mathematical training of teachers and students in K-12

 Unique Structure of PIMS